OCA/purchase-workflow/purchase_force_invoiced/README.rst

-This module adds the possibility for users to force the invoice status of the purchase orders to 'No Bill to Receive', even when not all the quantities ordered or delivered have been invoiced.
+This module adds the possibility for users to force the invoice status of the purchase orders to 'No Bill to Receive', even when not all the quantities, ordered or delivered, have been invoiced.

-This feature useful in the following scenario:
+This feature is useful in the following scenario:

 * The supplier disputes the quantities to be billed for, after the products have been delivered to her/him, and you agree to reduce the